TechWorksHub/best-practice-guide/source/cookbook.rst

 software application.
 Our process will proceed broadly in three steps:

 * Preparing our trained the model for a live environment
-* Engineering a process for deployment
+* Engineering a process for deployment and model updating
 * Setting up continuous monitoring for our model